 In Jeremy’s mind that’s the way he’d been treated by his mom: not as Jeremy, but as another kind of ‘unknown.’
 It shouldn’t have been that way.
 He’d missed his mom since she’d been gone, but as the weeks had passed he’d missed her less and less.
 That was definitely whacked.
 He could also see that it was going to become a big problem if she ever came back.
 Why couldn’t he have a mom like Lyle’s mom?

 Lyle showed Jeremy his room.
-It was loaded with packing boxes, most opened but still containing clothes and books and CDs and DVDs and all the stuff that a typical teenage boy would have boxed up getting ready for a move.
+It was loaded with packing boxes, most opened but still containing clothes and books and CDs and DVDs and all the stuff that a typical teenage boy would have boxed up for a move.

 “Why don’t I help you unpack some of these boxes.
 That’ll get ’em out of the way so you can actually walk around in here without having to constantly climb over or shove boxes out of the way.”
 Jeremy grinned.